epritchard13/Certain-Synths-VCO/README.md

   - ADSR
   - MIDI to CV

-If you have any questions or wish to learn more, please direct email to epritchard@vt.edu
+If you have any questions or wish to learn more, please direct email to epritchard@vt.edu or ecgobien@gmail.com